reactjs/react.dev/content/docs/implementation-notes.md

 This process is recursive. `App` may render to a `<Greeting />`, `Greeting` may render to a `<Button />`, and so on.
 The reconciler will "drill down" through user-defined components recursively as it learns what each component renders to.

-You can imagine this process as a pseudocode:
+You can imagine this process as pseudocode:

 ```js
 function isClass(type) {